Stealthy20/old-school-games/README.md

 ![Image of the footer](docs/footer.jpg)

 ## Upcoming features
-  - More games to the site.
-The first games to come is
+  - More games on the site.
+The first games to come are
   - Snake
   - Hangman
   - Frogger
-  - An area before game is launched where you can choose if you want to make changes to the rules.
+  - An area before a game is launched where you can choose if you want to make changes to the rules.

 # Testing
-The site was tested all through the project to make sure that every little part work.
+The site was tested all through the project to make sure that every little part worked.
-This was done with console.log results to make sure that small functions or parts of bigger functions was working as inteented before procceeding.
+This was done with console.log results to make sure that small functions or parts of bigger functions were working as intended before proceeding.

-I have gathered some of the problems and bugs that i encountered and will show them off below.
+I have gathered some of the problems and bugs that I encountered and will show them below.
-This was only a handfull of the challenges that i encountered during this project.
+These were only a handful of the challenges that I encountered during this project.

 ## Bugs and problems